yU93r/SteamEmu/post_build/README.release.md

 By default the emu will immediately start the renderer detector for the overlay, but you can give it some initial delay,
 which allows some games to initialize properly, otherwise the detector may not detect the current renderer (DirectX, OpenGL, etc...) and the overlay will not work (example games: `Have a Nice Death`, and `Saints Row (2022)`).

 After that initial delay, the emu will give the detector `15 seconds` as a timeout, after that time if the detector didn't return a valid result, it will fail.
 This avoids an infinite detection loop and a potential FPS drop on failure.

-You can control these timings via the configuration files:
+You can control these timings from `configs.ini`:
-* `overlay_hook_delay_sec.txt`: controls the amount of seconds to wait for initially before attempting the detection.
+* `hook_delay_sec`: controls the amount of seconds to wait for initially before attempting the detection.
-* `overlay_renderer_detector_timeout_sec.txt`: controls the timeout of the detection, in seconds.
+* `enable_experimental_overlay`: controls the timeout of the detection, in seconds.

 Negative values will be ignored, also the renderer detector timeout cannot be 0.